algosup/2023-2024-project-5-flutter-team-6/documents/functional/functional_specifications.md

 ## 1. Overview

 Our team was asked to design and develope an interface[^1] of an application[^2] called Adopte Un Candidat.
-It is a recruitment app between job seekers and companies, while completely anonymizing the job seekers to focus on their soft-skills[^3] other than their gender, how they look and their experiences.
+It is a recruitment app between job seekers and companies, while completely anonymizing the job seekers to focus on their soft-skills[^3] rather than their gender, how they look and their experiences.
 It has to be available on smartphones, tablets and computers.

 ## 2. Project definition